The Aviation Law Review: Switzerland

-Claims against the operator for personal or property damage on the ground caused by an aircraft in flight, have to be brought within one year from the date when the claimant could have knowledge of the damage and the liable party, in any event no later than three years after the accident.
+Claims against the operator for personal or property damage on the ground caused by an aircraft in flight have to be brought within three years from the date when the claimant could have knowledge of the damage and the liable party, and in any event no later than 10 years after the accident (20 years in cases of death or personal injury).
 This statutory limitation period can be waived by the defendant or interrupted by debt enforcement proceedings.
-In addition, any time limitation may be met by application for conciliation (if applicable), or submission of a statement of claim to a court or arbitral tribunal in due time.
+In addition, any time limitation may be met by an application for conciliation (if applicable), or submission of a statement of claim to a court or arbitral tribunal in due time.

 Where two or more parties are jointly and severally liable, recovery can be sought based on Article 50 et seq. of the Code of Obligations.
 The damage has to be borne first by the party liable in tort, second by the party in breach of contractual obligation and third by the party deemed liable by statutory provision.
 A recent decision of the Federal Supreme Court lifted the barriers to recovery by insurers (see Section XI).